nexiality/documentation/commands/xml/replaceIn(xml,xpath,content,var).md

 ### Description
-This command search against specified `xml` via `xpath`, and replace `content` against all matching instances.
-The final (modified) XML is then stored in a data variable specified as `var`.
-Note that this command replaces the matching XML nodes, not the content of those match nodes.<br/>
+This command search against specified `xml` via `xpath`, and replace `content` against all matching instances' content.
+The final
-If `xpath` refers to attribute of `xml`, it will replace name of all matching attributes with specified `content`.
+(modified) XML is then stored in a data variable specified as `var`.
+Note that this command replaces content of the matching XML nodes, not the matched nodes. <br>

-{% include_relative xpath_and_content.md %}
+If `xpath` refers to attribute of `xml`, it will replace value of all matching attributes with specified `content`.

 ### Parameters